-In 2022, each non-executive director was paid an annual retainer which may be comprised of a combination of cash and deferred share units ("DSUs").
+In 2024, each non-executive director was paid an annual retainer which may be comprised of a combination of cash and deferred share units ("DSUs").
 All non-executive directors have the ability to elect to take all or a portion of their annual cash retainer in DSUs.
+The DSUs granted to the holders are to be held in a DSU account until they become payable to the DSU holder on their termination date as a director.
 All directors were reimbursed for their reasonable out-of-pocket expenses incurred while serving as directors.